 Approach organisations that have access to this target market and may offer these opportunities.
 These might include charities, trade organisations and non-profit bodies.
-Sometimes these organisations have a sponsorship manager, otherwise, write to the marketing director setting out how you think you can work together.
+Sometimes these organisations have a sponsorship manager; otherwise, write to the head of marketing setting out how you think you can work together.

 “Ideally, you want the partner to have similar goals to your own,” advises Fast.
-“Then work with them to create a plan of activities, operating on a pre-set budget.
+“Then work with them to create a plan of activities, operating to a set budget.
 You need to create a win-win situation.”

 Track the results

 Where possible, you should measure the benefits of sponsorship.
-In some areas, such as lead generation, this is much easier than others, such as brand awareness.
+In some areas, such as lead generation, this is much easier than in others such as brand awareness.

 Written with expert input from Jackie Fast of Slingshot Sponsorship.